Skip to main content

 Awareness and Training Programs at NC State, Procedures and Practices, Non-Sponsored Research Export Control Systems at NC State, Federal Rules, Regulations and Laws, and Other Reference Materials and Current Events

-- Contact the export controls office in SPARCS for more details concerning export controls.
+• Contact the export controls office in SPARCS for more details.

 Three often misunderstood facts about export controls:

-- The penalties for export control violations are both civil and criminal and may be applied to you personally as well as the institution under certain circumstances.
-These penalties include up to ten years imprisonment and fines reaching as high as $1,000,000 per violation.
+• The penalties for export control violations are both civil and criminal and may be imposed on you personally and on the institution under certain circumstances.
+These penalties include up to 10 years’ imprisonment and fines of up to $1,000,000 per violation.

 Check Budget vs. Wolf Reports (WRS) Budget

-- Print Project Reports P1: Financial Balances by Project using the Web On-Line Financial (WOLF) Reports and make sure all categories match the budget that was enclosed with the award notice (example).
+• Print Project Reports P1: Financial Balances by Project using the Web Online Financial (WOLF) Reports and make sure all categories match the budget enclosed with the award notice (example).

-- A Budget Modification PMR may be needed within the first 90 days after the project was awarded if the original budget is loaded incorrectly in WOLF due to a misinterpretation of the budget categories based on the approved budget or due to a keying error.
+• A Budget Modification PMR may be needed within the first 90 days after the project was awarded if the original budget is loaded incorrectly in WOLF due to misinterpretation of the approved budget’s budget categories or a keying error.

 Summer Salary (SS)

-- Summer Salary is closely scrutinized by our internal auditors due to a recent audit finding.
+• Our internal auditors are closely scrutinizing summer salaries due to a recent audit finding.

-- The Office of Contracts and Grants: information related to summer salary from sponsored project funds for 9-month faculty
+• The NC State’s Office of Post Award Financial Services (OPAFS), formerly (C&G): information related to summer salary from sponsored project funds for 9-month faculty

-- OMB Circular A-21 allows that charges for work performed by faculty members on sponsored agreements during the summer months will be determined for each faculty member at a rate, not more than the base salary divided by the period to which the base salary relates.
+• OMB Circular A-21, “Cost Principles for Educational Institutions,” allows that charges for work performed by faculty members on sponsored agreements during the summer months will be determined for each faculty member at a rate not more than the base salary divided by the period to which the base salary relates.
 During the summer, a nine-month (academic year) EPA employee may work for NC State in teaching, research, extension, or some combination of these activities.
-An individual may earn up to a total of 33.33% of their nine-month salary across these areas.
+An individual may earn up to 33.33% of their nine-month salary across these areas.

-- If the SS is from National Science Foundation (NSF) funds, please ensure it is not greater than the two-ninths (2/9) rule (2 months) from all NSF-funded and NSF flow-through grants.
-Please reference NSF Salaries, Wages, and Fringe Benefits, section 611.1 Salary and Wages.
-Note: This is the responsibility of each department/unit within Engineering.
+• If the SS is from National Science Foundation (NSF) funds, please ensure it is not greater than the two-ninths (2/9) rule (2 months) from all NSF-funded and NSF flow-through grants.
+This means that senior personnel (such as principal investigators) can receive compensation for up to two months of their regular salary from all NSF grants combined within a one-year period.

-- Pay close attention to the time frame for which you are paying SS.
-If it is for a complete three months, then ask yourself two questions: Is the faculty member going to take a day off during this three-month time frame?
+• Pay close attention to the time frame for which you are paying SS.
+If it is for a full three months, ask yourself two questions: Is the faculty member going to take a day off during this three-month period?
 Is the faculty member teaching in addition to his/her research?

-- If the answer is yes to either question, then you cannot charge a complete three months.
+• If the answer to either question is yes, you cannot charge for a full three months.

-- Sponsored Awards often provide varying policies on what is allowable for summer salary from a specific project.
-It is important always to be familiar with the agency-specific guidelines regarding salaries, specifically the amount of summer salary allowable for any given period.
+• Sponsored Awards often have varying policies regarding what is allowable for summer salary under a specific project.
+It is essential to remain familiar with the agency-specific salary guidelines, particularly the amount of summer salary allowed for any given period.

-- Checking now will help you when it comes time to prepare summer salary sheets (click here for fillable PDF).
+• Checking now will help when it’s time to prepare the summer salary.

-- Once Shannon Williams, the college’s assistant dean of personnel and administration, receives the SS (additional pay) form, she will give it to Pat Hayes/Laurinda Perez to review and approve all five ledger accounts.
+• Once Shannon Williams, the college’s assistant dean of personnel and administration, receives the SS (additional pay) form, she will forward it to Pat Hayes/Laurinda Perez for review and approval of all five ledger accounts.

 Summer Salary: avoid the college from denying your request

-- Please make sure you have addressed the following.
-If not, this will only delay your faculty member getting paid.
+• Please make sure you have addressed the following.
+If not, this will only delay your faculty member’s payment.

-- Tutorial: Administrative Summer Salary tutorial must be completed for any administrators who will be entering/approving Summer Salary.
-There is a Faculty Summer Salary tutorial that must be completed by any faculty member who is to receive Summer Salary in May, June, July or August.
+• Tutorial: The Administrative Summer Salary tutorial must be completed for any administrators who will be entering/approving Summer Salary.
+The Faculty Summer Salary tutorial must be completed by any faculty member who will receive Summer Salary in May, June, July, or August.

-- Is the person you are requesting the SS for listed on the award notice or mentioned in the budget/budget justification?
-Note: You cannot pay SS for someone not working on the project either in the original proposal or via a post-award action.
+• Is the person for whom you request SS listed on the award notice or mentioned in the budget/budget justification?
+Note: You cannot pay SS for someone who is not working on the project, either in the original proposal or through a post-award action.

-- Are the dates of the request within the budget period of the project?
-Remember “budget period” and “project period” are two different things.
+• Are the request’s dates within the project’s budget period?
+Remember, “budget period” and “project period” are two different things.

-- Does the overall salary category have sufficient funds?
-Even if it appears there are funds in the 1116 object code, but the overall salary category is in the negative, the SS will not be approved — the same if the overall project is in the negative.
+• Does the overall salary category have sufficient funds?
+Even if there are funds in the 1116 object code but the overall salary category is negative, the SS will not be approved — the same applies to the overall project.

-- If a continuation or supplemental proposal is pending in RADAR, note it on the form.
+• If a continuation or supplemental proposal is pending in RED, note it on the form.

 Summer Salary: Things to Remember

-Summer salary refers to any earnings paid through NC State University for work performed by 9-month faculty during the period between May 16 through August 15, including Maymester instruction.
+Summer salary refers to any earnings paid through NC State University for work performed by 9-month faculty between May 16 and August 15, including Maymester instruction.

 Research Administration and Compliance

-- Just because a summer salary is in the budget does not mean it must be paid to a PI.
-The effort must match payment.
+• Just because a summer salary is in the budget does not mean it must be paid to a PI.
+The effort must match the payment.

-- There are only three months in the summer.
-It would be impossible to teach a full load in the summer and work 100% for three months on a research project.
+• There are only three months in the summer.
+It would be impossible to teach a full load in the summer and work 100% on a research project for three months.

 projects, vacation, or sick time.

-- Summer salary is not paid only from ledger 5 projects.
+• Summer salary is not paid only from the 5 projects in the ledger.
 It is often paid from multiple ledgers, and the same rules apply to all.

-- Certification of pay earned during a pay period is not the same thing as a summer effort report.
+• Certification of pay earned during a pay period is different from a summer effort report.

-- Certification: is verifying that work was actually performed during the time period and no unexpected days off or consultant time was taken that would warrant a change to the payroll amount.
+• Certification verifies that work was actually performed during the time period and that no unexpected days off or consultant time were taken that would warrant a change to the payroll amount.

-- This time period is not under contract and pay should be only for actual time worked on the specific project
+• This period is not under contract, and pay should be limited to actual time worked on the specific project.

-- The correct earnings codes are 601 and 602 (603 is used for retroactive adjustments July 1 through August 15 – HR enters these earnings codes).
+• The correct earnings codes are 601 and 602 (603 is used for retroactive adjustments from July 1 through August 15; HR enters these earnings codes).

 Release Time (RT)

-- Send the completed Release Time Form directly to Brittane’ Jarrell at btsurgeo@ncsu.edu with a cc to Pat Hayes at phayes@ncsu.edu (by email or campus mailbox 7901), who will review, approve and give it to Shannon Williams, assistant dean of personnel and administration in the College, to enter into the system.
+• Please send the completed Release Time Form directly to Brittane’ Jarrell at btsurgeo@ncsu.edu with a cc to Pat Hayes at phayes@ncsu.edu (by email or campus mailbox 7901), who will review, approve, and give it to Shannon Williams, assistant dean of personnel and administration in the College, to enter into the system.

-- You should only provide RT when it is part of the approved budget or when we have prepared a Project Modification Request (PMR) requesting RT and the agency has approved it.
-Note: while awaiting agency approval, COE-ORA will approve the RT if the department head signs that they acknowledge responsibility if the re-budget is denied.
+• You should provide RT only when it is part of the approved budget, or when we have prepared a Project Modification Request (PMR) requesting RT and the agency has approved it.
+Note: While awaiting agency approval, COE-ORA will approve the RT if the department head signs acknowledging responsibility in the event the re-budget is denied.

-- If you have a multi-year project where all the RT has been given to the project upfront, you will want to prorate the amount given for each fiscal year to account for the faculty member’s effort for the life of the project.
+• If you have a multi-year project for which all RT has been allocated upfront, you will want to prorate the allocated amount across fiscal years to account for the faculty member’s effort over the project’s life.

-- Remember that RT affects a faculty member’s effort.
-If you make adjustments to RT after it has been posted to the account, you will want to make sure the effort report is adjusted accordingly.
+• Remember that RT affects a faculty member’s effort.
+If you adjust RT after it has been posted to the account, you will want to ensure the effort report is adjusted accordingly.

-- ORA will not approve RT that is not in object code 1118.
-If you need to re-budget to move money into this category, then prepare the needed “budget modification” and reference the PMR number on the RT form.
+• ORA will not approve RT that is not in object code 1118.
+If you need to re-budget to move money into this category, prepare the needed “budget modification” and reference the PMR number on the RT form.

 Check to see if your grant contains fabricated assets as coded in WRS